tamarabarnes/DEV1002-Assessment3-Web-API/readme.md

 * View, update, and delete recipes
 * Retrieve saved recipes by user

-A **relational PostgreSQL database** is used, enforcing data integrity through foreign keys, composite keys, and validation rules.
+- A relational PostgreSQL database is used, enforcing data integrity through foreign keys, composite keys, and validation rules.
 The API follows REST best practices with correct HTTP methods and HTTP status codes.

----

-# 🧰 **Tech Stack**
+# Tech Stack

 | Component          | Technology |
 | ------------------ | ---------- |